Negeri Sembilan: Precolonial history

-After Raja Melewar's death, a series of disputes arose over the succession.
-For a considerable period, the local nobles applied to the Minangkabau ruler in Sumatra for a ruler.
-However, competing interests supported different candidates, often resulting in instability and civil war.
+After Raja Melewar's death in 1795, a series of disputes arose over the succession.
+For a considerable period, the local nobles appealed to the Minangkabau ruler in Sumatra for a new ruler.
+However, competing interests supported different candidates, often resulting in further instability and civil war.

 Colonial history

-In 1874, the British intervened militarily in a leadership tussle in Sungai Ujong to preserve British economic interests, and placed the domain under the control of a British Resident.
+In 1874, the British intervened militarily in a leadership tussle in Sungai Ujong to preserve British economic interests and placed the domain under the control of a British Resident.
 Jelebu followed in 1883 and Rembau in 1887.
+Their presence was detested by the locals, which eventually paved the way to a deadly civil war and subsequent breakup.

+Battle of Paroi

+In 1875, British forces, accompanied by Arab mercenaries and Gurkha, engaged Malay defenders in Paroi at the Battle of Paroi.
+Despite initial setbacks, the British ultimately prevailed, capturing the Malay stronghold.
+Casualties were heavy on both sides, with the British and Arab contingents suffering 37 killed and wounded, while the Malay had around 35 deaths and many wounded.

+Battle of Bukit Putus

+After the Battle of Paroi, the British waited for Gurkha reinforcements, which arrived on 10 December 1875.
+The Malays fortified Bukit Putus, a mountain pass on the boundary between Sungai Ujong and Terachi.
+The British attacked Bukit Putus from both the front and back.
+The Gurkhas successfully captured the Malay stockade at Bukit Putus.
+The Malays retreated after the surprise appearance of Sungai Ujong Resident P.J.
+Murray's forces from behind.
+The inhabitants of the Terachi Valley fled, villages were burned, and Yamtuan Antah's palace in Seri Menanti was destroyed.

+Seri Menanti Confederation, modern Negeri Sembilan and statehood

 The formation of modern Negeri Sembilan began in 1889, when the Seri Menanti domain, under the rule of Tuanku Muhammad (son of Yamtuan Antah), combined with the domains of Tampin and Rembau, forming the Seri Menanti Confederation as a single political entity.

 The domains of Sungai Ujong and Jelebu joined this confederation in 1895, forming the state of Negeri Sembilan in its modern borders.
 Martin Lister became the new state's first Resident, and Negeri Sembilan became part of the Federated Malay States the same year.

-The number of states within Negeri Sembilan has fluctuated over the years, the federation now consists of six states and a number of sub-states under their suzerainty.